z4gon/water-shader-unity/README.md

       1. Tiling and Offset node to transform the UVs
       1. Scale inpupt to affect tiling
       1. Output the Vector2 which will affect the UVs of the refraction later

+   1. **Water Refraction**
+      1. Use the UV Movement sub graph to loop over time a gradient noise, using the Water Refraction Speed and Scale inputs
+      1. Generate a normals map using this gradient noise
+      1. Multiply the normals by a Refraction Strenght input
+      1. Add the normals to the Screen Position (Fragment Position)
+      1. Use the transformed Screen Position as UVs to get the Screen Color from objects behind the water
+      1. Lerp this deformed Screen Color with the Depth Color from before, using the colors alpha.

 1. **Apply to object**
    1. Create a Material with the Shader and apply it to the Water plane